teambit/docs/docs/getting-started/01-what-is-bit.md

 ### Bit is the component platform for the modern web.

-It helps you build modular applications with components, and to scale this process to many teams building highly consistent and performant applications together.
+It **helps you build modular applications with components, together**, and to scale this process to many teams building highly consistent and performant applications together.

 Bit helps you build modular applications in a distributed workflow, while enjoying a simple and holistic development experience.
 Each component is independently developed, built, tested, documented, published, and even integrated into new applications.
 All components are composed and managed together in harmony.